Skip to content

 Prerequisites

-• A working Glimpse install (glimpse-shell running, your panel visible).
+• A working Glimpse install and a visible panel.
 See Installation.

 • Python: 3.14+.